simplicity/getsnip.github.io/docs/1-features.md

 The advantage of the github origin is that you'll be able to sync your data across multiple devices without any costs.
 Apart from that, the functionality of the application remains the same.

+There's plans to introduce other origins, such as a dropbox origin, which would allow you to sync your data to your dropbox account.

 ## Editing Rich Text